DavNotDab/Cars_Game/README.md

 # Cars-Game
+A small 2D cars game.

-A little game I made a few time ago, when I was just 5 months into Python.
+This is a small game I made a few time ago, when I was just 5 months into Python.
 It's not perfect but you can have a little fun with it, specially if you have a friend to play with.

 You can choose between three different gamemodes.